TennesseeLunabotics/rustyluna/README.md

 Arduino (serial).

 Modules for additional types of input (gamepads, custom, etc) and sensors are not currently intended to be included in the base stack.
-These will have to be added or adapated into the codebase.
+These will have to be added or adapted into the codebase.

 ### Dependencies